 Sometimes a patient may not have intravenous contrast for medical reasons and the CT scan would not provide the necessary information needed.
 In this case, a procedure done under general anaesthetic (retrograde pyelogram) may be done.
 This involves injecting contrast up the ureters and taking some x-ray pictures, during a cystoscopy (inspection of the bladder with a tubelike camera).

 A chest x-ray and a bone scan may be ordered if there is suspicion that the cancer may have spread beyond the bladder.
 Together with the CT scan, this is described as staging of the cancer.

 The most important test is a cystoscopy, during which bladder biopsies of suspicious areas may be done.
 If there is an obvious bladder cancer, this can be resected (transurethral resection of bladder tumour – TURBT) and the specimen sent off for analysis by a pathologist.
 This analysis can determine how aggressive the cancer cells are (grading of cancer), and this is important because subsequent treatment would depend on it.
 In particular, bladder cancer is categorised either as a superficial or invasive cancer.

 What other treatments are needed after the bladder tumour is resected?

 The treatments needed depend on whether the cancer is superficial or invasive.

 Superficial bladder cancer

 For superficial bladder cancer, the patient is put on a long-term surveillance program, which involves inspecting the bladder for recurrences with a cystoscopy at regular intervals.
 Some patients may benefit from regular treatments of infusion of medications into the bladder via a catheter.
-These medications coat the bladder lining and kill the cancer cells and are drained from the bladder via the catheter after 1 to 2 hours of treatment (see bladder instillation therapy).
+These medications coat the bladder lining, kill the cancer cells, and are drained from the bladder via the catheter after 1 to 2 hours of treatment (see bladder instillation therapy).